October 25, 2023

 Don’t wait to seek help and support to improve your skills in handling stressful situations.

-Understanding these responses can help us better support those in times of stress, as many misbehaviors are not driven by bad intentions but rather a cry for help or understanding.
+Understanding these responses can help us better support those in times of stress.
+Bad intentions do not drive many misbehaviors but rather a cry for help or understanding.

 Questions to Consider: